kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 If the request-to-limit ratio needs to be updated (for example, because the application's resource usage has changed), users must modify the `resources.requests` or `resources.limits` fields in the workload's API object.
 Since these fields are immutable, this change results in terminating and recreating the existing Pods.

-This proposal introduces a new mechanism that allows VPA users to adjust the request-to-limit ratio directly at the VPA CRD level for an already running workload.
-This avoids the need to manually update the workload's resource requests and limits, and prevents unnecessary Pod restarts.
+This proposal introduces a new mechanism that allows VPA users to adjust the request-to-limit ratio directly at the VPA CRD level.
+This mechanism can also be used to to update existing workload + VPA configurations, for example to non-disruptively scale workloads beyond what the their requests/limits would predict.

 The feature is gated by a new feature gate, `RequestToLimitRatio`, which is disabled by default in alpha.